PSyGrid object

 Initializing a PSyGrid object

-One can simply get a new PSyGrid object via
+You can instantiate a new PSyGrid object with

 mygrid = PSyGrid()